 If a reporter does not want to use his or her name in a voiced TV or radio report, the intro and the signoff may omit it.
-A possible final line for an intro: "We have this report from our West Africa bureau in Dakar."
+A possible intro: "We have this report from our West Africa bureau in Dakar."
 For the signoff the reporter would say, "...VOA News, West Africa bureau."